heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 ### Document suggestions

-{The sections below should detail the process for submitting new document suggestions.}
+{Detail the process for submitting new document suggestions.}

+### Reporting issues

+{Provide instructions for reporting issues related to your documentation.}

 ### Office hours